 Police sergeant among 8 charged in alleged high school football records scheme

-A Port St. Lucie police sergeant has been arrested, along with four others, as part of an alleged scheme to falsify records so that high school football players could attend and compete for schools outside their residential boundaries.
+A Port St. Lucie police sergeant has been arrested, along with four others, as part of an alleged scheme to falsify records so that student-athletes could attend and play football for Martin County High School, even though they lived outside the residential boundaries.

 Sgt.
 Robert Vega turned himself in Wednesday night after the Florida Department of Law Enforcement obtained a warrant for his arrest stemming from a criminal investigation that began last year, police spokesman Sgt.
 John Dellacroce said Thursday.